blairpaul8/texas_holdem/README.txt

+# 3 Card Poker
-Camden Goering, Paul Blair, Nick Rich - Capstone Lab 3-Card Poker
+## Camden Goering, Paul Blair, Nick Rich - Capstone Lab 3-Card Poker

 - There is a makefile included use make and then ./main to run the game.